woz-u/vs-code-themes/README.md

 ### 1. Download

 To install the theme extension first open the terminal and navigate to `<user home>/.vscode/extensions`.
+Extensions are installed in your extensions folders.
+Depending on your platform, the global location is in the following folders:

+* Windows: `%USERPROFILE%\.vscode\extensions`
+* Mac: `~/.vscode/extensions`
+* Linux: `~/.vscode/extensions`

-Once inside this location, you can then clone this repo with
+Once inside this location, you can then clone this repo directly to your `extensions` folder using the command directly below.

 ```text
 git clone https://github.com/codercamps/vs-code-themes.git